lin-mengwei/lin-mengwei.github.io/notes/assets/Draft.md

 ### 2.2 Objectives and Expected Contribution

 Taking advantage of the change in tuition fees as described above, we attempt to find out whether the increase in tuition fees has an impact on students' behaviors in the university, with a particular focus on the number of retakes for a student to pass a course.
 In order to answer such a question, some details about the price change.
 In most regions of Spain, and especially in Catalonia, the levels of tuition fees for enrolling in a course for the first time and for subsequent repetitions of the same course are different.
 As is shown in <u>[Graph 1]</u>, before 2010, the raise in fees if one takes more times of a course--considered here as the extra costs--was not significant.
 For instance, students majoring in economics need to pay at most 5 euros more per credit if they fail a course and take it for the second or more times.
 However, after the policy change, the highest price per credit for retaking a course (for the fourth and subsequent times of repetition) has become almost four times the price for the first enrolment.
 Take economics as an example again.
 In 2011, the extra cost per credit is 18.19 euros, or 100%, if the student fails a course for the second time and needs to take it for the third.
+Here we are showing the price changes for the system before introducing the Bologna process; the trend behaves exactly the same for the later system.

 <img src="D:\GitHub\lin-mengwei.github.io\notes\assets\exploratory_retake\economics_old.png" alt="Graph 1: Price Changes per Credit in Economics from 2007 to 2016 (pre-Bologna)" style="zoom:33%;" />

-With this variation, we are able to further explore how tuition fees affect students' behaviors including courses retaking.
+With this variation, we are able to further explore how tuition fees affect students' behaviors including course retaking.
 Does reducing the subsidy level for course repetitions and increasing the cost of retraining for students motivate them to make greater efforts so that they retake fewer courses?
 Does it prompt students to complete their studies faster and reduce the proportion of delayed graduation?

 This paper contributes to the strand of literature in the economics of education which looks at the relationship between financial situations and students' performance.
-Research on this topic in general starts around 30 years ago (Kane 1994; Ehrenberg and Mavros 1995; Dynarski, 2003).
+Research on this topic in general started several decades ago (Kane 1994; Ehrenberg and Mavros 1995; Dynarski, 2003).
 However, a large portion of papers has studied the impact of various aids and scholarships (Murphy and Wyness 2023; Denning et al 2019; Castleman and Long 2016; Fryer 2011; Dynarski, 2003).
-This is mainly because, compared to the introduction of aids and scholarships, tuition fees are more difficult to change due to procedural complexity, especially for public universities whose fees are strictly regulated by laws.
-Recent studies have tried to identify the causal relationship between tuition fees and student behaviors by evaluating relevant policy changes, though there are relatively few changes.
+A possible explanation of this is that, compared to the introduction of aids and scholarships, tuition fees are more difficult to change due to procedural complexity, especially for public universities whose fees are regulated by laws.
+Also, in countries like the United States, grants and financial aid are used often as a tool to target different groups of students, thus attracting more policy-related concerns and examinations.

+Recent studies have tried to identify the causal relationship between tuition fees and student behaviors by evaluating relevant policy changes.
 As mentioned in the previous section, the shift away from England's free higher education system has been a possible policy change to explore.
-However, due to the complication and long progression of the change, past research either found it difficult to separate the pure effect of charging fees (Sa 2019) or provide descriptive evidence rather than causal inference (Murphy et al 2019).
-The introduction of fees for universities in Germany is one of the most often explored settings.
-Looking at this change, Hübner (2012) and Bruckmeier and Wigger (2014) come to controversial results--the former study concludes with a decrease in enrolment in the face of a rise in fees while the latter finds no significant impact.
+Yet, due to the complication and long progression of the change, past research either found it difficult to separate the pure effect of charging fees (Sa 2019) or provide descriptive evidence rather than causal inference (Murphy et al 2019).
+The introduction of fees for universities in Germany is another most often explored setting.
+Looking at this change, Hübner (2012) and Bruckmeier and Wigger (2014) obtain rather controversial results--the former study concludes with a decrease in enrolment in the face of a rise in fees while the latter finds no significant impact.
 Recently, Bietenbeck et al (2023) disentangle the effects in the extensive and intensive margins using this variation, reaching the conclusion that the introduction of fees increases students' effort and degree completion but decreases enrolment rates, thus leading to an insignificant overall effect.

-不同地区的政策：西班牙，美国

-内外margin及其中的retake: Using the data from a single university, we examine the intensive margin.
-In previous research, many studies have been devoted to exploring the extensive margin.
-According to a meta-analysis of the literature by Havranek et al (2017), although most research reports that increasing tuition fees would lower enrollment rates, after adjusting for publication bias, this mean effect has become close to zero.
-For the intensive margin, the results are not as clear...
+Such a lack of consensus exists in other parts of the literature.
+In Italy, Garibaldi et al (2012) exploit a special tuition fee discontinuity at Bocconi University, finding that higher tuition fees do reduce the probability of late graduation.
+In contrast, Hans Fricke (2018) uses an unexpected raise in fees at the University of St. Gallen in Switzerland and finds no significant effect at all on both graduation and grades.
+For the extensive margin, according to a meta-analysis by Havranek et al (2017), though most research reports that increasing tuition fees would lower enrolment rates, the mean effect has become close to zero after adjusting for publication bias.
+For the effects on the intensive margin, the debate is still going on; this is also what we mainly focus on in the paper.

-进一步分析：

-Using data from different undergraduate programs, we are also able to explore the heterogeneity among subjects with different characteristics in the face of the reduction of financial resources the university receives.
-For instance, disciplines with heavier reliance in experiments will probably suffer from a negative impact in student outcomes; disciplines with closer connections with the economic sector outside of universities might experience a negative effect in student performance as students may react to the increasing tuition fees by spending more time in doing part-time jobs (or maybe students in such disciplines are less affected because they can compensate for this increase by working part-time more easily).
+Pertinent to the particular context we use, there is only one paper looking at a similar change in Spain, as far as our knowledge is concerned.
+Beneito et al. (2018) compare students who pay fees to those who are exempt before and after a rise in university prices in Valencia, Spain, using data from three majors in one cohort at the University of Valencia.
+However, they do not try to investigate different levels of extra costs students face when there are course repetitions, which is our focus in this paper to understand in detail the efficiency of.
+Besides, with more data available, we are also able to explore the heterogeneity of the effects on different groups of students from various backgrounds, disciplines, etc, when facing a change in prices. **[should I drop the last bit?
+It doesn't look good to me somehow... →]** For instance, disciplines with heavier reliance in experiments will probably suffer from a negative impact in student outcomes; disciplines with closer connections with the economic sector outside of universities might experience a negative effect in student performance as students may react to the increasing tuition fees by spending more time in doing part-time jobs (or maybe students in such disciplines are less affected because they can compensate for this increase by working part-time more easily).

 ### 2.3 Identification Strategy and Data